Best Things To Do in Dalat (Itinerary): Coffee, Culture & Nature

 The flowers here are gorgeously stunning and the walk here made for a nice change as you could walk all the way down until you see Tuyen Lam Lake.
 A lot of tour groups turn back at this time, but you can just continue exploring, sit at the wooden bench and listen to the morning bird song.

-At the lake, there are several boating activities but we skipped that and went for a coffee break at The Seen House to charge our batteries.
+At the lake, there are several boating activities you should absolutely do and visit the The Seen House after to charge our batteries.
 The view was stunningly beautiful — and it was nice to walk around.
-If they had bicycles here, maybe it would have been better instead of motorized options.

 We decided to walk from Tuyen Lam Lake to Datanla waterfalls — it was about a 20 minute walk.
 You could get a grab rider if you wish but the weather was beautiful and we really didn’t mind it!